lingtalfi/nullos-admin/README.md

 By default, DataTable will display not only the table, but also some widgets that help interact with it:

+- newItemLink: a link to the page containing the form for creating a new item
 - pageSelector: a selector (html select) used to navigate to a specific page
 - search: a search module to filter the rows
 - nippSelector: a selector to choose the number of items to display per page